algonquindesign-grads/2021/_students/wilkie-catherine.md

 first_name: "Catherine"
 last_name: "Wilkie"
 headshot_alt: |
   The headshot of Catherine Wilkie.
-It depicts
+It depicts a person with shoulder-length brown hair in a ponytail, wearing tassled, yellow earrings, smiling enthusiastically at the camera.
 ation_word: "Constellation"
 keywords:
   - "Altruistic"